Fallen-Breath/minecraft-bingo/README.md

 ## Changes in fallen's fork

+### Mechanism Tweaks

-- Add config `auto-save-disabled`
+- Add config `auto-save-disabled` for re-enabling auto save, to fix infinity memory consuming since loaded chunks cannot be saved
-- Add config `spawn-locations-chunk-loading-radius`
+- Add config `spawn-locations-chunk-loading-radius` to preload more chunks at team's spawn chunk
+- Add config `allow-mid-game-join` to allow player join in mid-game and join the spectator team
+- Add config `allow-spawn-biome-without-tree` to prevent spawning in biome without trees

+### Quidditch Mode

+Quidditch mode is a special 'lines' mode, where any team completing given amount of lines and triggers the bingo ends the game, but the winner is the team with the most score.

+By default, a team's score equals to the amount of items it collects, but the team that triggers the bingo can get a Golden Snitch score bonus (can be modified in config `quidditch-golden-snitch-bonus`)

-- Add a "line" mode variant: "quidditch" mode, with new config `default-win-condition-is-quidditch` and `quidditch-golden-snitch-bonus`
+- Add a "line" mode variant: `quidditch` mode
-- Fix double timer running by entering double `/start` and double game starting
+- Add config `default-win-condition-is-quidditch`, to set the default mode from `lines` to `quidditch`
+- Add config `quidditch-golden-snitch-bonus` to adjust the extra bonus for the team who gets bingo (default `1`)

+### QOL++

-- Show num & row collected of all teams in tab list
+- Show num & row collected of all teams in tab list, so you don't have to count the dots in the bingo card
 - Improved the `<color> team has obtained <material>` message: make the material name translatable
 - Give bingo cards of all teams to the spectator player
 - Allow spectator team to see the bingo card inventory

-- Add config `allow-mid-game-join` to allow player join in mid-game and join the spectator team
-- Add config `allow-spawn-biome-without-tree` to prevent spawning in biome without trees
+### Fixes

+- Fix double timer running by entering double `/start` and double game starting
 - Fix existing spectator player still being in survival mode when join in mid-game

 ## What is minecraft bingo?